Bastieisendick/autoinsta_uploader/README.md

 This was tested and run successfully on an Old TV-Box with armbian installed (Altough these TV-Boxes are known to have spying software preinstalled :)  )
 Also works on Windows and Ubuntu!

-If you want to use this for non commercial or commercial usage, youre completely free to use it.
-Also for every other reason you can use it!
-BUT it would be pretty cool if you'd tell me your IG channel so i could watch as you improve your IG life :)

 There can be errors or mistakes in the code, it was developed in under 2 days as a small fun project.
 (I also have another one for creating random memes and hashtags and music as posts on IG, I'll upload it if someone needs it)